Learn the history of your Griswold cast iron cookware

 - Learn the history of the Griswold Manufacturing Co

-- Iâll give you some final thoughts as a cast iron hobbyist
+- I will give you some final thoughts as a cast iron hobbyist.

-Foundations | The origins of the foundry date back to 1868 when two families joined in a business partnership to manufacture butt hinges. |
+Foundations | The Griswold Manufacturing foundry dates back to 1868, after two families joined in a business partnership to manufacture butt hinges. |

-The founders | This foundry was formed by Mathew Griswold, Samuel Selden and John Selden. |
+The Founders | Mathew Griswold, Samuel Selden, and John Selden formed the business. |

-The Butt Factory | Since the small foundry made butt hinges it had the most unfortunate of nicknames.
-And was known locally as the Butt Factory. |
+The Butt Factory | Since the small foundry made butt hinges, it had the most unfortunate of nicknames and was known locally as the Butt Factory. |

-Selden and Griswold Manufacturing Company | The company was coming of age and in 1873, Griswold and the Selden brothers registered the Selden & Griswold Manufacturing Company.
-And the small foundry affectionately known as the “Butt Factory” was dropped. |
+Selden And Griswold Manufacturing Company | The company was coming of age, and in 1873, Griswold and the Selden brothers registered the Selden & Griswold Manufacturing Company.
+And the small foundry affectionately known as the Butt Factory by the locals was dropped. |

-Products made | The Selden-Griswold is the earliest know logo of the company.
-Iâve only seen the logo used on waffle-irons, however, Iâve read the Selden-Griswold made a variety of cookware products including: 1.
-Griddles 2.
-Skillets 3.
-Kettles 4.
-Scotch bowls |
+Products Made | The Selden-Griswold is the earliest known logo of the company.
+I have only seen the logo used on waffle irons.
+However, I have read that Selden-Griswold made a variety of cookware products that include.
+Griddles Skillets Kettles Scotch bowls |

 Brand Names | Selden-Griswold (The American) S & G. MFG.
 CO. |

-Reason for closure Rise of the Griswold Manufacturing Company | In 1882 one of the original founders Samuel Selden past away.
-Selden-Griswold continued to operate until 1884 when the Mathew Griswold bought out the Selden family stake in the company.
-Iâm assuming Griswold at the time of the buyout already had in the back of his mind to further expand the range of cookware and increase production.
-However, the foundry was severely damaged by fire in 1885.
-After the repairs were complete the company was renamed to the Griswold Manufacturing company. |
+Reason For Closure Rise Of The Griswold Manufacturing Company | In 1882, one of the founders, Samuel Selden, passed away.
+Selden-Griswold continued operating until 1884 when Mathew Griswold bought out the Selden family stake in the company.
+I assume Griswold already had the idea to expand the range of cookware and increase production at the time.
+However, the fire severely damaged the ironworks in 1885.
+After repairing the foundry, the company was renamed the Griswold Manufacturing Company. |

 Founder | Mathew Griswold ![]() |